 My current setup consists of Native Instruments Guitar Rig & Rig Kontrol for most of my guitar effects processing both live & in the studio.
 Most everything is done, “in-the-box” so I really just wanted the ability to trigger my existing plugins within Ableton Live.

 I was excited about Ableton Live 9′s new audio-to-MIDI conversion and my decision to upgrade was based mainly on this feature.
-It works really well, but it doesn’t process in real-time (you have to convert audio after recording, and longer parts can take a little while to complete).
+It works well, but it doesn’t process in real-time (you have to convert audio after recording, and longer parts can take a little while to complete).
 Definitely good stuff, but staring at that damn loading bar has a tendency to stifle the creative flow.

 After a bit of Googling, I found what looked like a good solution in the Sonuus G2M Universal Guitar To MIDI Converter, but as it turns out, the unit is monophonic, which means it won’t translate chords to MIDI.
 Bummer.